The Authors

 Durham, NC

-Tommy Rau is a writer, musician, composer, and professional poker player based in Durham, North Carolina.
-When he is not fronting for his band Big Hell or playing with Broken Tapes he can usually be found reading (his most recent favorite novel is 1Q84 by Haruki Murakami), writing, or playing cards.
-Though his music is cataloged variously as alternative, hip hop, indie, experimental, rock, or post-rock, it really can’t be pigeonholed.
-Whether playing music, poker, writing, or just living on his own terms, Tommy values and practices freedom and creativity born of a resilience that allows him to take risks and that underlies the edginess of his music and writing.
+“Tom Rau is a writer, musician, composer, and professional poker player based in Durham, North Carolina.
+When he is not fronting for his band Big Hell or playing with Broken Tapes, he can usually be found writing, reading or playing cards.
+Though his music is cataloged variously as alternative, hip-hop, indie, experimental, rock, or post-rock, it really can’t be pigeonholed.
+Whether writing, playing music or just living on his own terms, Tommy values and practices a freedom and creativity born of a resilience that allows him to take risks and that underlies the edginess of his writing and music.”

 Douglas Grant